Withdrawal Information

 • A brief narrative describing the incapacitating circumstance that prevented the student from withdrawing during the semester from which they are seeking to withdraw.

-• Supporting documentation on the official letterhead of a health care provider or other credentialed professional verifying the health condition or which substantiates the extraordinary extenuating circumstance, its incapacitating nature, and the date it began.
+• Supporting documentation on the official letterhead of a health care provider (regarding the incapacitating health condition) or other credentialed professional (regarding the extraordinary extenuating circumstance), which verifies the incapacitating nature and the date it began.

 • A completed/signed withdrawal form for the semester from which the student is seeking to dis-enroll.

-Review Process: Students should submit complete petition information as they will be reviewed once by the Associate Vice President for Student Enrichment Health and Support, in consultation with the Directors of Student Health Services and Counseling and Psychological Services as needed.
-Students may submit one appeal of that decision which will be reviewed by the Vice President for Student Life.
+Students should submit complete petition information as they will be reviewed once by the Assistant Vice President/Dean of Students, in consultation with other student life personnel as needed.
+Students may submit one appeal of that decision, which will be reviewed by the Vice President for Student Life and the AVP/Dean of Students.

 • Students are strongly encouraged to consult with their academic advisor.